Shivang44/Screenur/README.md

 - **No install required** and no external dependancies
 - Completely **open source** and images are never stored -- inspect the source and build it yourself if you don't believe me!

+# Usage
+CTRL-SHIFT-3 - Uploads fullscreen screenshot to imgur, opens in browser, and copies url to clipboard

+CTRL-SHIFT-4 - Same as above but allows you to take a screenshot of a selectable region on your screen

 # Download
 The latest binary can be found [here](https://github.com/Shivang44/Screenur/raw/master/Screenur.exe)

 **Note:** In Windows 8/10 you might be prompted by Windows saying Screenur is an unrecognized app.
 I can't afford a code-signing certificate to remove this warning ($100+), so you will have to [click "More Info" and then click "Run Anyway"](http://i.imgur.com/VYggA3r.png)

-# Usage
-CTRL-SHIFT-3 - Uploads fullscreen screenshot to imgur, opens in browser, and copies url to clipboard

-CTRL-SHIFT-4 - Same as above but allows you to take a screenshot of a selectable region on your screen

-# What's left to do
-- Implement asynchronous uploads so users can spam the screenshot buttons and have each request processed

 ***